-I have been shampoo free for over four years now and egg shampoo remains one of my favourite alternative shampoos, although it isn’t as straightforward – or gross- as it sounds.
+I have been shampoo free for over six years now and egg shampoo remains one of my favourite alternative shampoos, although it isn’t as straightforward – or gross- as it sounds.
 Please read on for how to apply egg on hair and my own first experience of egg shampoo.

 Why use eggs to wash your hair?

 Eggs are a one hundred percent natural alternative to shampoo.
 The substance of the egg acts like a surfactant, pulling out all the dirt along your hair shaft with it.
 However it also acts as a conditioner for dry hair.